Speakers

 Course Description:

 In this course, we will highlight the current gaps and needs in circularity practices in the water sector, emphasize the importance of integrating circular economy-focused advances and innovations into water management strategies to achieve SDGs.
 Through discussions on the roles of various stakeholders, we noted the need for a coordinated and collaborative effort to create a sustainable and circular water management system that benefits all.
 The workshop session will highlight the potential of circularity-focused innovations in agriculture, aquaculture, and industry competitiveness to promote sustainable production chains that are inclusive and aim for water-sensitive economic growth.
-By prioritizing the sustainable circulation of water through the adoption of circular economy principles, integrated management of water resources and wastewater could help reduce inequalities, promote local community development, and enhance the resilience of informal systems, indigenous communities, and gender sensitive water planning and policies.
-Overall, the workshop will showcase and discuss best practices and explore a framework for effective integration of circularity into water management strategies while answering the set of questions outlined below.
+By prioritizing the sustainable circulation of water through the adoption of circular economy principles, integrated management of water resources and wastewater could help reduce inequalities, promote local community development, and enhance the resilience of informal systems, indigenous communities, and gender-sensitive water planning and policies.
+Overall, the workshop will showcase and discuss best practices and explore a framework for the effective integration of circularity into water management strategies while answering the set of questions outlined below.

-•Q2: How to ensure that organized and ad hoc collaboration for circularity in the context of specific goals and targets like SDG is boosted, can this approach help transform into long-term sustainability partnership and practice?
+Q2: How to ensure that organized and ad hoc collaboration for circularity in the context of specific goals and targets like SDG is boosted, can this approach help transform into long-term sustainability partnership and practice?

-•Q3: What are the most effective ways to foster cooperation in establishing circularity in the water sector?
+Q3: What are the most effective ways to foster cooperation in establishing circularity in the water sector?
 On what basis should social inclusion take place in such scenarios?

 Learning outcomes

-1. Better the understanding of key areas for integrating circular economy-focused advances and innovations into water management and how can this contribute to the achievement of SDGs.
+1. Better understanding of key areas for integrating circular economy-focused advances and innovations into water management and how can this contribute to the achievement of SDGs.

 2. Boost understanding of current gaps and needs within existing practices of circularity in the water sector and how existing frameworks can influence future water strategies.

-4. Boost understanding of strategies for integrating water security into economic, social, and environmental aspects of urban and regional planning to reduce inequalities, promote local community development, and enhance the resilience of informal systems, how to ensure that these models are sensitive of setting of indigenous communities, and need of gender groups.
+4. Boost understanding of strategies for integrating water security into economic, social, and environmental aspects of urban and regional planning to reduce inequalities, promote local community development, and enhance the resilience of informal systems, how to ensure that these models are sensitive of the setting of indigenous communities, and need of gender groups.

-5. Develop understanding of integrated management approaches for water resources and wastewater that prioritize the sustainable circulation of water through the adoption of circular economy principles.
+5. Develop an understanding of integrated management approaches for water resources and wastewater that prioritize the sustainable circulation of water through the adoption of circular economy principles.

 6. Understand the roles of youth, civil societies, and entrepreneurs in driving pro-environmental business practices and innovation in the water sector.